Posted by: Jeffrey T. Lynch, M.D., M.P.H. in Well Vision

 • Have risk factors such as a family history of eye problems or medical conditions like diabetes

-However, if you experience sudden vision changes, eye pain, double vision, or symptoms like flashes or floaters, don’t wait for your next scheduled appointment.
-See an eye doctor immediately.
+If you experience sudden vision changes, eye pain, double vision, flashes of light, or new floaters, do not wait for your next scheduled visit—seek care from an eye doctor promptly.

 Vision Health as Part of Wellness